aws/aws-cdk/packages/aws-cdk/README.md

 By default, bootstrap stack will be protected from stack termination.
 This can be disabled using `--termination-protection` argument.

-Your company may require specific tweaks to the bootstrapping template.
-You can customize the template to fit your own situation, by exporting the default one to a file and either deploying it yourself using CloudFormation directly, or by telling the CLI to use a custom template.
+If you have specific needs, policies, or requirements not met by the default template, you can customize it to fit your own situation, by exporting the default one to a file and either deploying it yourself using CloudFormation directly, or by telling the CLI to use a custom template.
 That looks as follows: